jeremy-donson/reachUrls/README.md

 * [References](#references)
 * [Tools Used](#tools-used)
 * [Attributions](#attributions)
----

 ### Project Abstract
 Objectives:
-Produce web pages, urls and links that support previews which consistently test out favorably via sms, WhatsApp, Signal, Telegram, Skype, Slack and the social networks Facebook, Instagram, LinkedIn and Google+.
+Produce web pages, urls and links that support previews which consistently test out favorably via sms, WhatsApp, Signal, Telegram, Skype, Slack and social networks points of presence, including Facebook, Instagram, LinkedIn and Google+.

+We will verify page-url-link reach properties

+In the next few blog posts, we will design, test, build and deploy a system which:
+- Given a long url, returns a short code for it: shortUrlw(longUrl)
+- Given a short url, returns the long url if it exists or not found: longUrlr(shortUrl)
+-
+- Deploy this app locally as a linux service, and then deploy this app as a k8s service.
+- Auto scale the app based on the traffic.
+- Load test the application.

+Write performance requirements.

+Read performance requirements.

 Target Audiences:
 * New Tool Evaluators